-The Reporting Services Configuration tool provides the Change Database Wizard to guide you through the steps of creating a new report server database or selecting an existing report server database to use with the current report server instance.
+The Reporting Services Configuration Manager provides the Change Database Wizard to guide you through the steps of creating a new report server database or selecting an existing report server database to use with the current report server instance.

 If you select a report server database from an earlier version, it will be upgraded to match the version of the report server instance to which it is connected.
 When the service starts, it checks the database version and upgrades it to the current schema automatically.